CodeKnight626/bot-manager/README.md

 # bot-manager
-Bot for telegram that helps run small bussines connecting it with databases and calendar
+Bot for telegram that helps run small bussines connecting it with databases and Google Calendar